What is a LAN monitor?

 The Standard paid version is available for $1,995 with a minimum of 100 nodes on the network, and the Enterprise edition starts at $3,495.
 That is a one-time purchase price and includes access to email support and community forums.
 You can pay extra for phone support.
 The buyers of the Enterprise editions are obliged to subscribe annually to a maintenance plan or a maintenance and support plan.

 With Nagios XI, you get the real-time monitoring capabilities of Nagios Core, but the data that is collected is managed, presented and filtered in a much more digestible format.
-The graphics in the dashboard do all of the work for you.
+The graphics on the dashboard do all of the work for you.
 You can see instantly where there are problems on the network.
-The pages of the interface include charts, graphs and dials that help you get performance data at a glance.
+The pages of the interface include charts, graphs, and dials that help you get performance data at a glance.

 The Nagios XI system is easy to set up because the software includes auto-discovery, so it maps the network by itself.
 This feature is very useful when you add equipment to the network.
 A Configuration Wizard helps you to get the interface operating to your tastes.
 You can create user groups and individual accounts to delegate partial access to data among team members.